thomasfosen/Marine-Aluminium-KBE-Project/README.md

 ## Method
 ### Architecture
-* Put a figure of the full architecture

 Our attention was directed towards having a functional loop.
 Instead of having a complex geometry we decided to start the simulation with a simple sphere(dfa template) with 6 surfaces.
 One of the surfaces gets a fixed constraint, and another is applied both a force and a torque.
 Although these steps are not in the loop, they are all made into functions and could be automated aswell.